 - Referenced in Up when Muntz's dogs see Russell in his scout uniform and assume he's some kind of small mailman (because apparently anyone in an uniform is a mailman to a dog).

 - Garfield distracts a bunch of dogs chasing him by lying to them about the mailman.
-They all fall for it, thus giving the fat cat a desperately-needed head start to continue running.
+They all fall for it, thus giving the fat cat a desperately-needed head start to escape.

 - Referred to at the end of the first The Naked Gun movie, when a baseball park brawl ends with everyone apologizing to each other and embracing, including a mailman and a dog.